bulwinkel/followind/README.md

-FollowingWind: The ergonomics of Tailwind CSS for Flutter
+Followind: The ergonomics of Tailwind CSS for Flutter
 ===

 > WARNING: This is a work in progress and is not ready for production use.
 Breaking changes will